Payback period calculator

 The payback period refers to the amount of time that it takes to recover an investment.

-For example, as shown on the image below, if you have to chose between a more expensive but a more efficient appliance or a more economic but less efficient appliance, which one would you choose?
+For example, as shown in the image below, if you have to choose between a more expensive but more efficient appliance or a more economic but less efficient appliance, which one would you choose?